jianingk-tan/askyourdata/README.md

 | _"Which suppliers ship from outside North America?"_ | Geographic filtering + bar chart |
 | _"What's the most expensive product that's currently discontinued?"_ | Tricky type quirk — `Discontinued` is stored as TEXT `'1'`, not boolean |

-The data is **Microsoft's classic Northwind sample database** (93 customers, 16K orders, 609K line items), so business semantics are realistic — these aren't toy queries.
+The data is **Microsoft's classic Northwind sample database** (93 customers, 16K orders, 609K line items), so business semantics are realistic.

 ---